azurramas/MotiCon/README.md

 MotiCon is a simple web based, machine learning - personal assistant app.
 It completes certain actions on custom motion commands.
 This demo has the ability to execute Email (Thunderbird), Google Chrome and Windows Media Player.

 ## Getting started
-Disclaimer This demo is built for Windows
+*Disclaimer This demo is built for Windows*

 First, in order to start the app, you need to have Node.js installed on your computer.
-After installation, navigate to the server folder of the repository with your terminal, then run the Node.js server by typing the following command in the terminal
+After installation, navigate to the */server* folder of the repository with your terminal, then run the Node.js server by typing the following command in the terminal
 ```
 npm run server
 ```